 Even the most honest businesses can sometimes be guilty of unintentionally misleading their customers.
-It may not be your intention, but if your subject lines aren’t telling the whole truth or are structured in a way your customers may misunderstand—than you could be putting your reputation at risk.
+It may not be your intention, but if your subject lines aren’t telling the whole truth or are structured in a way your customers may misunderstand—then you could be putting your reputation at risk.

-If my fictional business is having a buy-one-get-one free sale, than I’m much better off using a subject line like: “Buy one pie, get a second pie FREE” than “Come in and get your free pie.”
+If my fictional business is having a buy-one-get-one free sale, then I’m much better off using a subject line like: “Buy one pie, get a second pie FREE” than “Come in and get your free pie.”
 It’s still going to seem like a great offer and it comes without any risk of disappointing your customers.

 8. People want things to be personal, just not too personal

 There is a right way and a wrong way to personalize your subject lines.
 The right way is to add a more personal touch by using words like “you” or “your” (10 tips to grow your Facebook fan base).
 It lets people know there’s an actual person sending the email and that they understand their interests as a reader.

 The wrong way to personalize your emails is by including the recipient’s name in the subject line.
 This is a practice that is most typically used by spammers.
 (Check your spam or junk folder for plenty of examples of these.)